Chapter 3. Configuring SSSD to use LDAP and require TLS authentication

 3.2.
 Configuring SSSD to use LDAP and require TLS authentication

-Complete this procedure to configure your Red Hat Enterprise Linux (RHEL) system as an OpenLDAP client and to specify the following client configuration:
+Complete this procedure to configure your Red Hat Enterprise Linux (RHEL) system as an OpenLDAP client with the following client configuration:

-- The RHEL system uses an OpenLDAP server as the user account database.
+- The RHEL system authenticates users stored in an OpenLDAP user account database.

-- The RHEL system uses the System Security Services Daemon (SSSD) as the service responsible for retrieving the user data.
+- The RHEL system uses the System Security Services Daemon (SSSD) service to retrieve user data.

-You can alternatively use the steps in this procedure to configure your RHEL system as a client of the Red Hat 389 Directory Server.
+You can alternatively use this procedure to configure your RHEL system as a client of a Red Hat Directory Server.

 /etc/sssd/sssd.conffile has been created and configured to specify

-You have the TLS certificate of the OpenLDAP server stored in a
+You have a PEM-formatted copy of the root CA signing certificate chain from the Certificate Authority that issued the OpenLDAP server certificate, stored in a local file named

 Install the requisite packages: